zxul767/ex-machina/content/blog/dynamic-programming/index.md

 description: "Dynamic Programming distilled"
 ---

-Dynamic Programming is one of those topics that tend to be considered complicated by a lot of people, but which turn out to be mucher simpler once it is properly deconstructed.
+Dynamic Programming is one of those topics that tend to be considered complicated by a lot of people, but which turn out to be quite simple once it is properly deconstructed.

 This [post](https://blog.usejournal.com/top-50-dynamic-programming-practice-problems-4208fed71aa3) gives a very nice definition: